Gavriil1/CI_PP4_TD/README.md

 ### Books
-- Allows the user to see the list of favorite books.
+- Allows the user to view the list of favorite books.
-- User may see the book title, book cover, book description, book's star rating, number of reviews.
+- Users may see the book title, book cover, book description, star rating, and the number of reviews.
-- User may click on "Buy on Amazon" to purchase the book from Amazon.
+- Users can click on 'Buy on Amazon' to purchase the book from Amazon.
-- User may utilize pagination to view the complete list of books.
+- Users can utilize pagination to view the complete list of books.

 <details><summary>See feature images</summary>